takezo5096/goqkit/README.md

 # GoQKit

 GoQKit is the quantum circuit simulator Golang module.
-You can write a code and run the quantum calculation in Golang on your PC.
+You can write a code and run a quantum calculation in Golang on your PC.

 ## How to use